aahlenst/virtomate/README.md

 By default, the functional tests connect to `qemu:///system`.
 If your local user cannot access `qemu:///system`, it is usually sufficient to add it to the group `libvirt`.

 If you want to run the functional tests against a different libvirt instance, define the environment variable `LIBVIRT_DEFAULT_URI` accordingly.
 See [the libvirt documentation on Connection URIs](https://libvirt.org/uri.html) on how to do this.

+## License

+Virtomate is licensed under the [GNU General Public License, version 2 only](https://spdx.org/licenses/GPL-2.0-only.html).